 What happens to my TIPP payment if it’s not paid on time?

-If a scheduled TIPP payment was denied as a result of non-sufficient funds (NSF) at the time of auto-withdrawal, then that outstanding payment would be carried forward and added to the amount of the next scheduled TIPP payment.
-Unpaid TIPP payments can carry forward without penalty and you will be able to remain enrolled in the program during the fee waiver period from April 1, 2020 until September 30, 2020.
+If a scheduled TIPP payment was denied as a result of non-sufficient funds (NSF) at the time of auto-withdrawal, then that outstanding payment plus a $30 NSF fee would be carried forward and added to the amount of the next scheduled TIPP payment.
+If the two TIPP payments are returned due to NSFs the enrollment in the TIPP program will be cancelled and all taxes will be due immediately and subject to penalties

 Can I request to defer a scheduled TIPP payment?

 No, a deferred TIPP payment cannot be requested.
-If a scheduled TIPP payment was denied as a result of non-sufficient funds (NSF) at the time of auto-withdrawal, then that outstanding payment would be carried forward and added to the amount of the next TIPP payment.
-In the event of a payment denied as a result of NSF during the fee waiver period, you will be able to remain enrolled in the program and make delayed TIPP payments without penalty between April 1, 2020 and September 30, 2020.
+If a scheduled TIPP payment was denied as a result of non-sufficient funds (NSF) at the time of auto-withdrawal, then that outstanding payment plus a $30 NSF fee would be carried forward and added to the amount of the next scheduled TIPP payment.
+If the two TIPP payments are returned due to NSFs the enrollment in the TIPP program will be cancelled and all taxes will be due immediately and subject to penalties.

 Winnipeg Transit service